maierru/docker_development/README.md

 To run all services (with `--build` to make actual docker image)

-$ docker-compose up -d --build
+$ docker-compose up -d --build --force-recreate

 Enter to http://localhost for futher instructions